shreejeetsahay/sunrise_sunset_etl/README.md

 The task is to build a dataset for Sunrise and Sunset timing for Pune( lat=18.5204, long=73.8567) using above api using Singer.io open source ETL.

 The tap should perform the following function:
--Historical Load : load historical data since 1 Jan 2020 -Incremental Load : Append today’s data in existing target -Transform data : Transform the timestamp from UTC to IST
+1. Historical Load : load historical data since 1 Jan 2020
+2. Incremental Load : Append today’s data in existing target
+3. Transform data : Transform the timestamp from UTC to IST

 To load data we use Target.
 Use the following pre-built target to load the data: